goyox86/elpr-sources/dining-philosophers.md

 }
 ```

-This `impl` block lets us define things on `Philosopher` structs.
+This `impl` block lets us define things on `Filosofo` structs.
 In this case,
 we define an ‘associated function’ called `new`.
 The first line looks like this:

 ```rust